-Xanax is one of the most widely abused prescription drugs around the world.
+Alprazolam is one of the most widely abused prescription drugs around the world.
 While the contributing factors to addiction vary from person to person, the speed with which the body develops a tolerance to the medication and a feeling of physical dependence on the medication are primary reasons.
-The medication can also create a feeling of euphoria when taken in larger doses, which is why overdose Xanax cases are so common.
+The medication can also create a feeling of euphoria when taken in larger doses, which is why cases of overdosing on Alprazolam are so common.

-Recognizing the signs of Xanax overdose can be difficult as they are similar to other medical conditions.
-In fact, early Xanax overdose symptoms resemble the side effects of the standard use of the drug.
-As such, it is crucial to understand what happens when one overdoses on Xanax to spot the signs as soon as possible.
+Recognizing the signs of Alprazolam overdose can be difficult as they are similar to other medical conditions.
+In fact, early Xanax overdose symptoms resemble the side effects of the standard use of the drug, including difficulty focusing, drowsiness, dry mouth, headaches.
+A user may also experience dizziness, nausea, and mood changes.